marxio09dio/Airplanes-Crashes-Study/README.md

 - Aviation accidents involving the death of famous people.
 - Aviation accidents or incidents of noteworthy interest.

+**Midair collisions are aggredated by "/" for example, Aircraft 1 / Aircraft 2**
 **Location of Events are approximated, from the dataset, only 13,58% is known**

 ## Methodogy